fdagostino-csw/fdagostino-csw/README.md

 - 👋 Hi, I’m Francesco
-- 💻 I'm an ERP2 Custom Developer for Centro Software
+- 💻 I'm an ERP2 Custom Developer at Centro Software spa
 - 👔 My personal LinkedIn account https://www.linkedin.com/in/francesco-d-1a81ab108/
 - 📫 You can find me on fdagostino@centrosoftware.com